link1900/agra-ranker/README.md

 - (DONE) create race api (no placings)
 - (DONE) view race api
 - (DONE) edit race api
-- race csv import (simple)

 ### Placings API
-- create a placing api
+- (DONE) create a placing api
-- edit a placing api
+- (DONE) edit a placing api
-- list placing api (query for by race or greyhound)
+- (DONE) list placing api (query for by race or greyhound)
-- delete a placing api
+- (DONE) delete a placing api
-- delete placing when greyhound is deleted
+- (DONE) delete placing when greyhound is deleted
-- delete placing when race is deleted
+- (DONE) delete placing when race is deleted

 ### Rules API
-- design rules and ranking storage.
+- design rules standard rule parameters: time period, point tables, point decay
+- sire and dam rules
+- dead heat rule - points from matching positions are summed and divided
+- list rule set api
+- create a rule set api
+- edit a rule set api
+- delete rule set api
+- update when a sub entity is deleted

 ### Ranking API
 - List rankings api
 - update when greyhound is deleted
 - update when race is deleted
+- update when rule set is deleted

 ### Group Rank UI
 - list group ranks in group rank section on the rules screen